TRamadan/StudentsScheduleTask/README.md

-Smart Student Timesheet System Introduction
+Smart Student Timesheet System
+Introduction

-The Smart Student Timesheet System is a web application designed to display a student\'s timetable based on their name and ID.
-The system provides the full schedule of classes for each student and highlights the current class based on the system\'s time and day.
+The Smart Student Timesheet System is a web application designed to display a student's timetable based on their name and ID.
+The system provides the full schedule of classes for each student and highlights the current class based on the system's time and day.
 Additionally, it can optionally indicate the next upcoming class.

 Task Description

-The project includes a mockup API that retrieves the student's timesheet and the classes assigned to them, including the day, start time, and end time.
+The project includes a mockup API that retrieves the student’s timesheet and the classes assigned to them, including the day, start time, and end time.

 The user interface allows a student to enter their ID to fetch and display their schedule in a table format, with the current or next class highlighted automatically.

 Features